Layr-Labs/eigenlayer-contracts/docs/middleware/BLSPublicKeyCompendium.md

 # BLSPublicKeyCompendium

 This contract is shared by all AVSs and serves as a single place for operators to connect their execution layer address to a bn254 public key.
-When operators opt into AVSs, the AVS contracts can read from the BLSPublicKeyCompendium in order to get the BLS public key of the operator.
 This contract also prevents [rogue key attacks](https://xn--2-umb.com/22/bls-signatures/#rogue-key-attack).

 ## Flows